1

 Train means passenger-carrying railroad cars.

 Train transport is a Health First Colorado service when the member's medical professional indicates that the member requires train transportation in order to be transported safely and they are unable to use less costly modes of NEMT services.
-All NEMT train trips must be prior approved by the Department (See Prior Authorization).
+All NEMT train trips must be prior approved by the Department.
+Refer to the Prior Authorization section.

 Back to Top